mpeder/iotcttnhack/README.md

     - The easiest way to get started is the 'Basic' sketch, but you will be guided later on the specific code to use

 ## Configure & Connect Gateway to TTN
+- Laird GW (the one tested for this guide)
-- Setup your Laird GW as described in [this PDF doc](https://connectivity-staging.s3.us-east-2.amazonaws.com/s3fs-public/2018-10/Sentrius%20RG1xx%20Quick%20Start%20Guide%20v2_1.pdf) chapters 3, 4 and 5
+  - Setup your Laird GW as described in this PDF doc [https://connectivity-staging.s3.us-east-2.amazonaws.com/s3fs-public/2018-10/Sentrius%20RG1xx%20Quick%20Start%20Guide%20v2_1.pdf](https://connectivity-staging.s3.us-east-2.amazonaws.com/s3fs-public/2018-10/Sentrius%20RG1xx%20Quick%20Start%20Guide%20v2_1.pdf) in chapters 3, 4 and 5
+    - You can use a wired connection, but you probably want to setup wifi as described in chapter 5.2
   - Configure packet forwarding as describe in chapter 6
     - Important use the "The Things Network Legacy" option!
   - Complete the configuration with TTN as described in chapter 7
     - This will create both a gateway and an application in TTN
+- For other supported gateways see here: https://www.thethingsnetwork.org/docs/gateways/ and follow the guidance provided

 ## Upload App Code v.1 to TTN Node
 - Use the IDE to upload the following code to the device